Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Validation with human subjects

 \section{Validation with human subjects}

 In the above sections, we showcase a simulation-based, automated multi-turn evaluation that characterises the anthropomorphism profiles of SOTA conversational AI systems.
 Here, we present results from an interactive human subject study ($N=1,101$) conducted to test whether the outcome of this evaluation actually maps onto anthropomorphic perceptions of real users.
-This study was reviewed and approved by an independent ethics board (anonymised for review).
+This study was reviewed and approved by an independent ethics board.
 We utilised a four condition, between-subjects design with participants randomly assigned to one of two conditions.
-Depending on their condition, participants were instructed to engage in a conversation with a version of Gemini 1.5 Pro (gemini-1.5-pro-001) that was prompted to exhibit a \emph{high frequency} of anthropomorphic behaviours, or one prompted to exhibit a \emph{low frequency} of anthropomorphic behaviours.\footnote{We use our evaluation approach to verify that these two prompted models exhibit expected anthropomorphism profiles across all categories.
-The system prompt for each model and the respective profiles can be found in Appendix~\ref{sec:d}.} Each participant was instructed to converse, via a chatbox, with the AI system for 10 to 20 minutes on one of the scenarios we outline in Section~\ref{sec:4.1}.
-Following participants’ conversations, we obtained one explicit (survey) and one implicit (behavioural) measure of their anthropomorphic perceptions.
+Depending on their condition, participants were instructed to engage in a conversation with a version of Gemini 1.5 Pro (gemini-1.5-pro-001) prompted to exhibit a \emph{high frequency} of anthropomorphic behaviours, or one prompted to exhibit a \emph{low frequency} of anthropomorphic behaviours (system prompts in Appendix~\ref{sec:d} and profiles in Figure~\ref{fig:a4}).
+Each participant was instructed to converse, via a chatbox, with the AI system for 10 to 20 minutes on one of the scenarios we outline in Section~\ref{sec:4.1}.